simonauner/video-page/README.md

 Serving it gzipped takes it down to 60.6 KB.

-Switching to preact and preact-redux.
+Switching to preact and preact-redux:

 ```
 > parcel build ./src/client.js ./src/app.scss